dgnsrekt/FDD_TV_Overlay/README.md

 ---

 ## FDD Ghost Bands Overview
-[FDD] Ghost Bands is a low volatility squeeze strategy.
+[FDD] Ghost Bands indicator is a low volatility squeeze strategy.
 Its goals are to visualize periods of low volatility and stay subtle enough to layer on top of other strategy overlays and not add too much clutter.
-These periods of low volatility will sometimes contract to a point, which lead to a breakout in price action.
+These periods of low volatility will sometimes contract to a narrow channel, which can lead to a breakout in price action.
 However, the strategies job is not to determine the direction of the price breakout.

 [FDD] Ghost Bands Options
 * Show Full Bands – This will show the full bands including areas of volatility that did not meet the low volatility threshold.